 The Demo is here…

 Diskover recently announced he is porting The Sword of Ianna to the NES.
 Here’s a screenshot of what that will look like.

 I, of course, made a game, which is available on cartridge.
 It’s a fighting platformer.
 And I’m working on another project.
 Stay Tuned.

 Glutock / Broke Studio

 Another winner of the 2016 Nesdev game competition, and also a work in progress from France.
 In Twin Dragons, you play as two dragons named Dinky & Minky.
 You can play as either one.
 A great looking platformer with excellent music.
-If you eat a hot pepper, you can breath fire.
-If you eat a cold pepper, you can breath ice.
+If you eat a hot pepper, you can breathe fire.
+If you eat a popsicle, you can breathe ice.
 Probably my favorite NES game.
 Maybe.

 I really wanted to mention both games.
 Nomolos: Storming the Catsle (yes that’s cat…sle) is a fun platformer fighter game (like Zelda II), featuring a cat knight.
 It deserves to be on this list, but I prefer The Legend of Owlia.
 Which is kind of like a Link to the Past style adventure game.
 You carry an Owl, which can attack and get things and has several other abilities.
 And, apparently they are working on a 3rd game, which should be done next year.